karlssonjohan/ubuntu-on-chromebook/README.md

 <code>sudo bash s9ryd default lts</code>

 The system will reboot after you selected the partion size.
 When it starts again it will say "Your system is repairing itself".
 After a few minutes it will reboot again.
-Login again and download the script.
+Login again and download the script again (if it has been removed).

 <code>curl -L -O http://goo.gl/s9ryd</code>